 Home Safe Program Housing Advocate

-New Beginnings strives to build a meaningful, welcoming and equitable workplace, inclusive of diverse voices, experiences and perspectives.
+New Beginnings strives to build a meaningful, welcoming, and equitable workplace, inclusive of diverse voices, experiences and perspectives.
 New Beginnings is an equal opportunity employer.
-Survivors, Black, Indigenous, people of color and LGBTQ people strongly encouraged to apply.
+Survivors, Black, Indigenous, people of color, and LGBTQIA+ people strongly encouraged to apply.

 RESPONSIBILITIES: Collaborates with Home Safe Survivor Advocates to place domestic violence survivors in stable, safe housing.
 Actively assists participants with the practical details of finding and securing housing.
 Develops and maintains extensive housing program and landlord networks, advocating with them on behalf of participants.

 REPORTS TO: Home Safe Program Director HOURS: 40 hours per week; Monday-Friday business hours.
 Occasional evening and weekend hours as appropriate to meet participant needs.

 COMPENSATION: $23.90 per hour with medical, dental and vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
 This is a nonexempt position.

 Housing Locator Services